albpi/StatisticalHitfinder/README.md

 In the "ipynb" folder, a Juppyter notebbok -- normalization.ipynb -- should clarify the reader how to perform the normalization of the log-likelihood scores obtained thanks the "hitfinder.py" script.

 The files contained in the folder "files" have been obtained with another version of this script.
 For a matter of simplicity and readability, those have been given in the cxidb-78.cxi and are used by the script "hitfinder.py" without the need of reprocessing them.

-In order to use the script, few dependencies are needed:
-    - mpi4py (to run it in parallel);
-    - h5py (built against HDF5 Prallel -- http://docs.h5py.org/en/stable/mpi.html)